mstade/address/README.md

   }

   function handleResourceWillChange() {
-    console.log('Resource will change: DOM will be cleared.')
+    console.log('Resource will change: do you want to clear the DOM?.')
   }
 }